r0bert-t/personal-voice-rag/README.md

 ## System Architecture

-Personal voice agent is using [Ollama](https://ollama.com/) as the core engine and Chroma vector database for storing user data.
+Personal voice agent is using [Ollama](https://ollama.com/) as the core engine and [Chroma](https://www.trychroma.com/) vector database for storing user data.
 Ollama is a free, open-source software platform that allows you to run, manage, and deploy large language models directly on local computer.
 Chroma database (ChromaDB) is an open-source vector store used for storing and retrieving vector embeddings.

 ### LLM model
-Personal voice agent is using Llama 3.2 (3B) model that balances high-performance text generation with ultra-low hardware requirements and it is perfectly suited for hardware like personal computers.
+For LLM is was used Llama 3.2 (3B) model that balances high-performance text generation with ultra-low hardware requirements and it is perfectly suited for hardware like personal computers.
 It offers maximum context window of 128K tokens

 ### Embedding model
 For embedding it was used a [nomic-embed-text](https://ollama.com/library/nomic-embed-text) which is a high-performing open embedding model with a large token context window